restonic4/CitadelEngine/README.md

 ## Welcome

 This is my first time programming a game engine.
 I am doing this because I don't quite like other engines.
-Don't get me wrong, those engines are really cool, but I prefer something else, something that I can 100% understand and modify without blowing my mind.
+Don't get com wrong, those engines are really cool, but I prefer something else, something that I can 100% understand and modify without blowing my mind.

 I never thought I would be able to do something like this, but here I am, creating a 3D game engine in java, that's crazy.